All About 1031s

-A 1031 allows you to exchange one investments property for another and defer the capital gains taxes.
+This 1031 exchange guide explains how to exchange one investment property for another and defer capital gains taxes.

 Section 1031 of the Internal Revenue Code enables investors and business owners to take advantage of a tremendous vehicle to build wealth and defer tax obligations.
 By completing a 1031 exchange, the taxpayer can sell investment property, and use all of the equity from the sale to acquire other investment property, without having to immediately pay taxes on the capital gains from the property sold.